vercre/vc/docs/src/contributing/coding-guidelines.md

 # Coding guidelines

-For the most part, Vercre follows common Rust conventions and [pull request] (PR) workflows, though we do have a few additional things to be aware of.
+For the most part, Credibil VC follows common Rust conventions and [pull request] (PR) workflows, though we do have a few additional things to be aware of.

 [pull request]: https://help.github.com/articles/about-pull-requests/